Best AR-15 Handguard Choices: Guarding Your Hand

 Knight’s Armament RAS Review

 The Geissele Mk16 might be the new hotness, but indisputably the most proven rail system in the world in the Knight’s RAS.
-RAS stands for Rail Adapter System and were specifically developed for the United States military.
+RAS stands for Rail Adapter System and was specifically developed for the United States military.
 It fought for the entire GWOT and is still swinging.
 The RAS is tough as hell and survives being issued to Joe, who can lose or break just about anything.

 This is a Picatinny quad rail designed for M4 length firearms and M16 length firearms.
 The 6.25-inch variant fits carbines, and the 11.5-inch model works with full-length M16-style rifles.
 Knight’s also produced a free-floating variant for the MRE in 12-inch and 9.35-inch varieties.

-These designs, even the 12-inch free-floating handguard, accommodate the fixed front sights we still see on most military M4s.
+These designs, even the 12-inch free-float handguard, accommodate the fixed front sights we still see on most military M4s.
 If you’re rocking a classic, have no worries, it’ll fit.
 Knight’s products have never been cheap, and RAS rails have never been lightweight, but they are the standard for Picatinny quad rails.

 Knight’s Armament RAS Pros and Cons